spoonapps/docs/doc/reference/commands/run.md

 The run command creates new containers.

-The **base image** must be a valid Spoon image (`.svm` file extension) and must also exist in your local registry.
-If the image does not exist in your local registry, the Spoon IDE will try and find a matching one on the Spoonium Hub and download it before starting the container.
+	# create a container using the spoonbrew/apache image
+	> spoon run spoonbrew/apache

+	# create a container with apache and mysql
+	> spoon run spoonbrew/apache;spoonbrew/mysql

 Containers are started with the startup file specified in the base image.
-If a startup file is not set in the base image, the default of `%COMSPEC%` is applied.
+If a startup file is not set in the base image, the default of `%COMSPEC% /k` is applied.

-For example, to print "Hello World" to the command prompt in the new container with the command:
+	# default startup file is used to start container

-	> spoon run --startupFile=cmd.exe <image> -- /c echo Hello World
+	> spoon run spoonbrew/jdk

-**Note**: The container created with this command will shut down after the `echo` command finishes.
-To keep the container "alive", the `cmd.exe` process must continue running.
-In this case, we can accomplish this by passing the `/k` flag to `cmd.exe`.
+	# override the startup file to use the command prompt

-	> spoon run  --startupFile=cmd.exe <image> -- /k echo Hello World
+	> spoon --startupFile=cmd.exe run spoonbrew/jdk

-When passing arguments to a startupfile or command, we recommend separatign these arguments from the rest of the command with a `--`.
-Arguments specified after a `--` mark are passed directly to the startup file/command.
+When passing arguments to a startupfile or command, we recommend separating these arguments from the rest of the command with a **--**.
+Arguments specified after a **--** mark are passed directly to the startup file/command.

-If a `--` mark is not used, any argument matching a `spoon run` flag will be passed to `spoon`, which may lead to unexpected behavior.
+If a **--** mark is not used, any argument matching a run command flag will be interpreted by Spoon, which may lead to unexpected behavior.

     # spoon will interpret the /d flag and execute a container in detached mode
     > spoon run spoonbrew/scratch /d